 Decorative wood ceiling beams have been used in homes for centuries.
-While ceiling beams may have originally been used as a means of support, they were gradually replaced with load-bearing trusses and walls.
-The look, style, and design of the beams continued, though, as many people found them to be aesthetically appealing.
+While ceiling beams may have originally been used as support beams, they were gradually replaced with load-bearing trusses and walls.
+The look, style, and design of the real wood beams continued, though, as many homeowners found them to be aesthetically appealing.

 There are many ways you can use decorative ceiling beams in your home’s design.
-Some may be formal, while others can be of a more rustic nature.
-They can even be useful, disguising wires or pipes that run across the ceiling.
+Some solid wood beams have a cleaner appearance such as rough sawn beams, while hand hewn beams will be of a more rustic nature.
+Faux wood beams can even be useful, disguising wires or pipes that run across the ceiling.

 Your home doesn’t need to have a certain architectural style or a particular interior design to use decorative ceiling beams, either.
-Decorative beams work nearly anywhere and can take on a variety of different styles to complement your home.
+Decorative beams work nearly anywhere and can take on a variety of different styles to complement the interior design of your home.

-If you’re considering the use of decorative wood beams in your home’s design, take a look at these 11 design ideas for some inspiration and to see what may be possible in your home.
+If you’re considering the use of real wood beams in your home’s design, take a look at these 11 design ideas for some inspiration and to see what diy projects may be possible in your home.

 1. Rustic Accent

-Rustic styles are popular with many people, and you don’t need to have a cottage or other rustic style home to include the look in your design.
-Sometimes, just adding a small accent, such as these weathered wood beams, is all that it takes to capture the style.
+Rustic styles are popular with many homeowners, and you don’t need to have a cottage or other rustic style home to include the look in your design.
+Sometimes, just adding a small accent, such as these weathered wood beams in the living room, is all that it takes to capture the rustic look.
 These reclaimed beams have a number of their original saw marks intact, which helps add to their interest and charm.
-At the same time, the beams contrast the rest of the room’s style, giving them greater focus.
+At the same time, the real wood beams contrast the rest of the room’s style, giving them greater focus.